Awe-n/genorobotics-semester-project/README.md

   - `expedition-detailed-pipeline.ipynb`: An interactive and detailed version for expedition processing.
 - **Single File Streaming Pipeline:**
   - `streaming-pipeline.py`: For processing a single input file using the streaming bioinformatics pipeline (optimized for efficiency).
+  - `streaming-detailed-pipeline.ipynb`: An interactive and detailed version for single file streaming.

 To run the full pipeline, navigate to the `src` folder and choose the appropriate script based on your analysis needs.